This is a personal blog about the hardest thing I have been through so far in my life and how it has made me a much more grateful person....

 I'm grateful for my amazing sister who visited nearly every day for 2 weeks even though she has a brand new bub of her own and kept bringing us things to make me feel better, a home cooked soup, magazines, so much food and snacks, did our clothes washing and even brought me a pic with an elephant with its trunk up.
 Because elephants are good luck with their trunks up.
 (I'm hoping some of you will think of the Aussie movie 'The Castle' now.)

-I'm grateful to my brother-in-law.
-I'm grateful for my in-laws, sister-in-law and bother-in-law who are all down in Victoria but sent flowers, prayers and rang or texted us every day to keep us strong.
+I'm grateful to my in -laws, brother-in-law and sister-in-law who are all down in Victoria but sent flowers, prayers and rang or texted us every day to keep us strong.

 I'm grateful for all the little things that took my mind off things for a wee while.
-The book I was reading at night, the care packages from the hospital, the day my hubby went and got me a cupcake and finding an organic gardening magazine in the hospital newsagent marked $8 down to $2.
-I just really love a bargain!
+The book I was reading at night, the care packages from the hospital, the day my hubby went and got me a cupcake and finding an organic gardening magazine in the hospital newsagent.

 I'm grateful for the first time we held him again.